 The Winnebago County Jail is a 1,324-bed, direct-supervision facility, with more than 200 corrections officers and 385,000 square feet of space.
 The jail, as a whole, is designed to accommodate the anticipated growth in population and arrest trends for the next 15 to 20 years.

-Other functions of the Corrections Division include the Corrections Emergency Response Team, a K-9 Unit, food services, medical programs and court services.
+Other functions of the Corrections Division include the Corrections Emergency Response Team, food services, medical programs and court services.

 About the Jail